-I used XR3D Studios and I would highly recommend working with them.
+I used XR3D Studios and I highly recommend working with them.
 I receive no compensation for recommending them; I just want you to know about the reputable and professional company that I used.
 I can’t remember the cost because I built seven years ago ????.

 The roof is pointy and awkward in places.
 Those little round windows … what was I thinking?!
 I was on the fence with the arched windows at this point in the design process.
 I also felt there was no dimension in the stair window area (the large windows directly to the right of the porch).